se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 an exception is thrown (yes, C++ has those), then we could easily take a path that misses delete.
 Really, it's a mess.

+One useful convention: set the pointer to `nullptr` after you delete.
+This way, if you try to use it again, you'll be trying to use `nullptr`, which is a crash, instead of using some random place in memory that might be a crash or might be all sorts of weird behavior.
+Even better, you can then also check to see if it's `nullptr`!

-Simple rule: never call `new` / `delete` manually.
+Simplest convention, though: never call `new` / `delete` manually.
 There are better patterns.

 ##### Pattern 0: Classes